 According to the long run, all inputs are variable.
 There is no fixed cost.
-The total cost and the total variable cost hence, coincide and concur in the long run.
-Long run average cost (LRAC) is derived as cost price per unit of end result (Output), i.e
+Hence, the total cost and the total variable cost coincide and concur in the long run.
+Long-run average cost (LRAC) is the cost price per unit of the result (output), i.e.,

-There is no difference between the LTC (Long run Total Costs) and long run variable cost as there are no fixed costs.
-It must be noted that the capability of an establishment of changing inputs sanctions it to manufacture at less price in the long run.
+There is no difference between the LTC or LRTC (long-run total costs) and long-run variable costs as there are no fixed costs.
+It denotes the capability of an establishment of changing inputs and sanctions it to manufacture at less price in the long run.

 This concept was about the long-run costs.
 To learn more about such interesting concepts of commerce, keep visiting our website.